The Best Pull-On Work Pants

 best pull-on work pants: Theory's ankle pants

-Ankle pants aren't the height of trendiness right now, but if you want to bypass uber-trendy things like the cropped kick flare, they're still a solid choice (and look great with loafers, as seen here).
+Ankle pants are still a solid choice in 2026 (and look great with loafers, as seen here).
 In any event, Theory's best-selling Treeca pants have been around for years — and I love that a bunch of styles are pull-on.
 Another nice thing: if you're looking for a fabric other than ponte, there are a ton of great options — at the moment they're available in linen, wool flannel (one of our favorite fabrics for warm dress pants!), and triacetate (aka “admiral crepe”) — and you can find even more options on Theory.com.

 Do pay attention to whether they're a pull-on style when you're ordering, though, if that's what you want — “Pull On” should be in the product name.

-The pants are generally $245-$255 full price; Theory and Nordstrom both have a number of Treeca pants on sale in summerweight fabrics (as low as $117!).
-They're available in sizes 00-18.
+The pants are generally $245-$275 full price; Theory and Nordstrom both have a number of Treeca pants on sale.

 Quince